theam/eLLMental-kt/README.md

 - Explain which behavior you expected to see instead and why.
 - If the problem is related to performance or memory, include a CPU profile capture with your report.

-> Remember to label the issue wit a "bug" tag
+> Remember to label the issue with a "bug" tag

 ## Suggesting Enhancements